ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

  :math:`Both_{i} = exp((-6.26) + (0.018 * SBP_{level}) + (-0.014 * LDL_{level}) + (0.069 * age_{(yrs)}) + (0.13 * sex))`

-Where sex = 1 for men and 2 for women
+Where sex = 1 for men and 2 for women and SBP and LDL level refer to the raw values from GBD

 **Calculating Probabilities:**